Back to School…

 If looks could kill, Cordelia Chase would now be surrounded by Police tape cordoning off the murder scene.

 Not ten minutes into her first lesson of the day, she’d literally felt the burning gaze biting into the back of her neck.
-Glancing behind her, Cordelia assumed irritably that it had to be Xander Harris; jolting when hazel eyes locked with cold stormy blue.
+Glancing behind her, Cordelia assumed irritably that it had to be Xander Harris; jolting when hazel eyes locked with cold stormy green.

 So the Prodigal had returned.
 And judging by the laser beams headed her way, it wasn’t going to be pretty.